 An ATAS certificate might take up to 20 working days to process, so it is advisable to apply for it immediately after receiving the CAS.
 A student starting a new course can apply for ATAS certificate while the offer is still conditional.
 Also, note that the ATAS certificate received for the previous visa application will not be valid even if the course has not changed.

 A Tier 4 visa can be applied in different ways based on the type of service.
 The visa application services can be standard, priority or premium.
 The charges for each service differ as per its type, and the visa application will also be processed based on the kind of service selected.
-Check out our handy guide for applying to UK Universities as an International Student.
+The present fees are as follows.

-A student must apply for a visa extension before the expiry of the current immigration permission.
+You apply for a visa extension before the expiry of the current immigration permission.
+Luckily, there is a number of online options greatly facilitating this process.
 The online application is only submitted after the final online payment and can be filled by creating an online account and registering your details.
-Once registered, a student can log in to start the application process.
+Once registered, you can log in to start the application process.
 An online application can be saved at any point of time and can be accessed later using the account credentials.
 In order to protect the privacy of the applicant, an incomplete application is automatically deleted after 10 weeks of inactivity.
-If a student is applying for the Doctorate Extension Scheme, then there is a separate scheme for students applying for additional leave to remain in the UK after the completion of a PhD programme, and is not applicable for doctoral students applying for an extension for the completion of their studies.
+If a student is applying for the Doctorate Extension Scheme, then there is a separate scheme for students applying for additional leave to remain in the UK after the completion of a PhD programme and is not applicable for doctoral students applying for an extension for the completion of their studies.

 The application process does not stop following your online submission.
 Use the following check-list to ensure getting a successful extension!

 - Provide copies of your passport and visa to the university.